Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 3. TAE Technologies — The Shortcut

-The Technology: Field-Reversed Configuration (FRC) with neutral beams.
+The Technology: Field-Reversed Configuration (FRC) with neutral beams (particle accelerators that heat the plasma).
 TAE’s approach uses hydrogen-boron fuel, which produces almost no neutron radiation—making it potentially cleaner and safer than other fusion approaches.
+(Neutron radiation is the main reason nuclear fission plants become radioactive; avoiding it means reactors could potentially be decommissioned without centuries of contamination.)

 The Breakthrough: In April 2025, TAE published results in Nature Communications that stunned the fusion community.
 They demonstrated the first-ever successful formation of stable plasma using only neutral beam injection—a goal fusion scientists had pursued for over three decades.